Exponential self-similar mixing by incompressible flows

-In this article, we provide explicit examples of two-dimensional flows that mix certain configurations optimally under a fixed enstrophy budget.
-In fact, more generally our work gives examples of optimal mixers under a constraint on the Sobolev norm $W^{1,p}$ of the velocity field, where $1\leq p\leq \infty$, i.e., the Lipschitz case is included.

-As described in detail in \S\ref{ss:literature} below, under uniform in time constraints on the Sobolev norm $W^{1,p}$ of the velocity field, where $1 < p \leq \infty$, it has been recently proved~\cite{CDL,ikx,seis} that the (functional or geometric) mixing scale can decay at most exponentially in time:
+\begin{parag}[Main results] As described in detail in \S\ref{ss:literature} below, it has been recently proven~\cite{CDL,ikx,seis} that the (functional or geometric) mixing scale can decay at most exponentially in time:

-where $C>0$ and $c>0$ are constant depending on the initial datum $\bar \rho$ and on the given bounds on the velocity field.
-The optimality of this bound in the full range of summability exponents was previously unknown (see however~\cite{zlatos} and the brief description in~\S\ref{ss:literature} below).
+if the velocity field satisfies a constraint on the Sobolev norm $W^{1,p}$ for some $1 < p \leq \infty$, uniformly in time.
+Above, $C>0$ and $c>0$ are constant depending on the initial datum $\bar \rho$ and on the given bounds on the velocity field.